drewglov/Portfolio/README.md

    • [App or Website?](https://github.com/drewglov/Portfolio/blob/master/Regression/Linear%20Regression%20-%20App%20or%20Website.ipynb) - In this problem, we will train a linear regression model to give insights into if an ecommerce company should focus their efforts on their mobile app or their website.

    • [Google Stock Predictions](https://github.com/drewglov/Portfolio/blob/master/Regression/Regression%20-%20Stock.ipynb) - In this project, we work in creating a regression model that attempts to predict Google's stock prices for up to 35 days in the future.
 Of course, this project is for learning purposes only, as there are too many unpredictable factors to take into account with the stock market.

+   • [Linear Regression with Polynomial Features](https://github.com/drewglov/Portfolio/blob/master/Regression/Regression%20with%20Polynomial%20Features.ipynb) - Not all data for regression problems fits a straight line.
+For this project, we will create two linear regression models that fit curved lines.

    • [Building a Linear Regression Model from Scratch](https://github.com/drewglov/Portfolio/blob/master/Regression/Linear%20regression%20from%20scratch.ipynb) - Here, we will build a linear regression model from scratch in order to better understand the theory behind it.